 Findings: Effects of Cannabis on Glaucoma

-Over multiple decades, scientific research has proven that cannabinoids are effective at decreasing intraocular pressure (Nadolska & Gos, 2008) (Pinar-Sueiro, Rodriguez-Puertas & Vecino, 2011).
-In addition, the compounds found in cannabis feature neuroprotection and vasodilation properties, which further assist in the conservative treatment of glaucoma (Nadolska & Gos, 2008) (Nucci, et al., 2008).
-The cannabinoids found in cannabis, including tetrahydrocannabinol (THC), activate endocannabinoid receptors CB1 and CB2 (Pinar-Sueiro, Rodriguez-Puertas & Vecino, 2011).
-The endocannabinoid receptors located in the structures of the eyes are responsible for the formation and outflow of aqueous humor (Nadolska & Gos, 2008) (Nucci, et al., 2008).
+Over multiple decades, scientific research has proven that cannabinoids are effective at decreasing intraocular pressure.
+In addition, the compounds found in cannabis feature neuroprotective and vasodilation properties, which further assist in the conservative treatment of glaucoma9.
+The cannabinoids found in cannabis, including tetrahydrocannabinol (THC), activate endocannabinoid receptors CB1 and CB210.
+These endocannabinoid receptors are located in the structures of the eyes and are responsible for the formation and outflow of aqueous humor9.

-For patients interested in avoiding the psychoactive effects of smoking cannabis, topical cannabinoid applications have also proven effective at decreasing ocular pressure (Jarvinen, Pate & Laine, 2002).
-In one study, applying THC oil directly to the eyes of participants with high blood pressure resulted in the lowering of systolic blood pressure, which researchers concluded may lead to a decrease in intra-ocular pressure (Merritt, Olsen, Armstrong & McKinnon, 1981).
-In another, applying cannabinoid directly to the eye decreased intraocular pressure within the first 30 minutes with maximal reduction being reached in 60 minutes (Porcella, Maxia, Gessa & Pani, 2001).
-One study that applied cannabinoids directly to the eyes of rabbits recorded decreased intra-ocular pressure within 1.5 hours of administration and the effects lasted for more than 6 hours.
-In addition, the eye to which the cannabinoid had not been administered also experienced a decrease in intra-ocular pressure, but the effect lasted for 4 hours (Naveh, et al., 2000).
+For patients interested in avoiding the psychoactive effects of smoking cannabis, topical cannabinoid applications have also proven effective at decreasing ocular pressure.
+In one study, applying THC oil directly to the eyes of participants with high blood pressure resulted in the lowering of systolic blood pressure, which researchers concluded may lead to a decrease in intraocular pressure7.
+In another, applying cannabinoid directly to the eye decreased intraocular pressure within the first 30 minutes with maximal reduction being reached in 60 minutes10.
+One study that applied cannabinoids directly to the eyes of rabbits recorded decreased intraocular pressure within 1.5 hours of administration and the effects lasted for more than 6 hours.
+In addition, the eye to which the cannabinoid had not been administered also experienced a decrease in intraocular pressure, but the effect lasted for 4 hours8.